spring-projects/spring-petclinic/readme.md

 ./mvnw spring-boot:run
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
+## In case you find a bug/suggested improvement for Spring Petclinic project
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues